techG/pingidentity-devops-getting-started/11-docker-compose/01-simple-stack/README.md

 `docker-compose logs`

 ## Using the containers
-At this poing you should see docker-compose create the services for a PingFederate instance and a PingDirectory instance.
+At this point you should see docker-compose create the services for a PingFederate instance and a PingDirectory instance.
 Note that these services are started up in the foreground.
 Upon exiting (ctrl-C), the services will be stopped.

 Once the PingDirectory instance is up,